-Little attention has been paid to AL for 3D object detection, and Feng et al.\cite{feng2019deep} made the first attempt by employing uncertainty-based sampling to query unlabeled samples.
-However, the method developed in \cite{feng2019deep} is entangled with frustum-based detectors, and a general AL method that can be universally applied to all existing detectors is lacking.
-Also, diversity-based AL is not studied in \cite{feng2019deep}, and it is not clear whether and how the multimodal information that is typically available in an AV dataset can be utilized for querying informative samples.
-Our work fills this gap.
+{Active learning has demonstrated success across various computer vision tasks, including image classification \cite{gal2015bayesian, gal2017deep, li2017dropout}, 2D object detection \cite{aghdam2019active,roy2018deep,kao2018localization}, and semantic segmentation \cite{mackowiak2018cereals, cai2021exploring, cai2021revisiting}.
+However, little attention has been given to AL for 3D object detection.
+Feng et al. \cite{feng2019deep} made the first attempt by employing uncertainty-based sampling to query unlabeled samples, but their method is tightly coupled with frustum-based detectors.
+As a result, a general AL approach that can be applied universally to existing detectors is still missing.
+Additionally, diversity-based AL was not explored in \cite{feng2019deep}, leaving questions about whether and how multimodal information, typically available in AV datasets, can be leveraged to query informative samples.}

-In this work, we focus on diversity-based AL for 3D object detection and propose that enforcing diversity in the spatial and temporal space achieves superior performance.
-Our method is motivated by the observation that data collected by the autonomous vehicle at different locations and time steps corresponds to different scenes and visual content, and by enforcing diversity in the location and time steps of the selected samples, we can obtain a diverse set of samples covering different object categories.
-Figure~\ref{FigHead} summarizes the behavior of different AL strategies and the corresponding performance curves.
-The proposed spatial and temporal diversity can effectively select a diverse set of informative samples and achieve the best detector performance at the same budget.
+{In this work, we focus on diversity-based active learning (AL) for 3D object detection and propose that enforcing diversity in both spatial and temporal domains leads to superior performance.
+Our approach is motivated by the observation that data collected by autonomous vehicles at different locations and time steps correspond to distinct scenes and visual content.
+By selecting samples that vary in location and time, we can ensure a diverse set of samples that cover a wide range of object categories.
+Figure~\ref{FigHead} illustrates the behavior of different AL strategies and their corresponding performance curves.
+Moreover, we argue that methods traditionally considered effective for active learning in generic classification tasks—such as uncertainty sampling~(e.g. maximal entropy) and feature diversity—are not optimal for selecting informative samples in the autonomous driving scenario.
+These approaches tend to select redundant frames, and quantifying feature diversity in detection tasks is non-trivial.
+In contrast, the proposed spatial and temporal diversity effectively selects a diverse set of informative samples, and combining the spatial, temporal and feature diversities objectives results in the best detector performance within the same budget.}